caseman/nammmr.org/join.md

 <h2 class="divider">Membership Dues</h2>

 Dues are $40 per year worldwide.
 Dues are due on January 31 of each year.
-The dues cover the costs of printing and mailing of the publications which are the "vehicles" for our communications.
+The dues cover the costs of the publications which are the "vehicles" for our communications.
 Past issues of the North American MMM Newsletters are available for download in the [Newsletters tab](newsletters/) of this website.